 Just one walk through St. Georges Market shows how much craft talent is in Northern Ireland.
-What are heritage crafts and which ones are associated with Northern Ireland?
+What are heritage crafts, and which ones are associated with Northern Ireland?
 Which ones can you have a go doing?
-And which ones are at danger of being lost forever this article will help you find the answers to all these questions and maybe even help you find a new hobby.
+And which ones are in danger of being lost forever?
+This article will help you find the answers to all these questions and maybe even help you find a new hobby.
 Learn all about these traditional crafts and find out where to learn them!

 Who are the Heritage Crafts Association?

-The Heritage Crafts Association work with the government bodies, agencies, and UK crafters to advocate for these traditional crafts.
-They aim to protect crafts from extinction through research, advocacy, education, and training.
+The Heritage Crafts Association works with government bodies, agencies, and UK crafters to advocate for traditional crafts and protect them from extinction through research, advocacy, education, and training.

-Most crafts were once done by hand with traditional tools and methods however this is now dying out with new technologies.
-The Heritage Crafts Association wants to recognize the importance of these crafts and to encourage their continued use and practice.
-They keep a track of the traditional crafts that are practiced around the UK and the number of practitioners that are keeping the craft alive.
+Most crafts were once done by hand with traditional tools and methods; however, this is now dying out with new technologies.
+The Heritage Crafts Association wants to recognize the importance of these crafts and encourage their continued use and practice.
+They keep track of the traditional crafts practised around the UK and the number of practitioners keeping the craft alive.

 Click here to check out their Red List of Heritage Crafts.